 Of all the female superheroes in Marvel, none are more important than Invisible Woman.

 She is the glue that holds the Fantastic Four together.
 She is the sister to the Human Torch, the wife to Mr. Fantastic, and a friend to The Thing.
 She’s so important to the team that when she left during the Civil War conflict, the Fantastic Four practically fell apart.

 But that’s not all.
 Her early depiction saw her as nothing more than a crutch to the team.
 Her powers were written as basically useless.
 Over the years, however, this has changed, and she’s now, at least in my mind, the most powerful member to have ever been part of the Fantastic Four.

 1. Wonder Woman

 If you’re surprised by her inclusion, you probably don’t know a whole lot about comics.

 Wonder Woman is the most important female superhero to have ever been created.
 To say that she laid the groundwork for all female superheroes wouldn’t be giving her enough credit.
 Wonder Woman is to female superheroes what Superman is to male superheroes…the actual definition.
 She’s powerful beyond measure, a genuine leader, and, more than both of those combined, extremely intelligent.

-There’s no better candidate to appear as number one in this list.
+There’s no better candidate to appear as number one on this list.

 And that’s it.
-The Top 10 Greatest Female Superheroes In The History of Comic Books.
+The greatest female superheroes in the history of comic books.
 What do you think?
 Who would make your list?